AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 * Deletes the donor at the specified `DONOR_LIST_INDEX`.
 * The index refers to the index number shown in the displayed donor list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* If the specified donor has donation records, those donation records will have to be deleted first using the `deletedonation` command before the donor can be deleted.

 Examples:

 * `list` followed by `delete 2` deletes the 2nd donor in the BloodNet system.
 * `find Betsy` followed by `delete 1` deletes the 1st donor in the result of the `find` command.

+### ⚠️ Deleting a donation record : `deletedonation`

+This command can be used to delete a specified donor from the BloodNet system.

+Format: `delete DONATION_RECORD_LIST_INDEX`

+* Deletes the donor at the specified `DONATION_RECORD_LIST_INDEX`.
+* The index refers to the index number shown in the displayed donation record list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `finddonations 1` followed by `deletedonation 2` deletes the 2nd donation record of the 1st donor in the donor list.

 ### Editing a donation record : `editdonation`